11 Food Truck Success Stories

-Jen and Ben Goldberg (from New York, NY, USA) started New York Food Truck Association almost 6 years ago.
+Jen and Ben Goldberg (from New York, NY, USA) started New York Food Truck Association over 6 years ago.

 My name is Ben Goldberg and, along with my wife, Jennifer Goldberg, we founded and run the New York Food Truck Association (NYFTA) and Food Truck Promotions.
 We focus on mobile culinary solutions for private and large events (everything from weddings to Comic Con), as well as experiential marketing for top brands such as Ralph Lauren, Chanel, Califia Farms, Match Group, Google, Viacom, and Twitter.

 Within our first year of business (2016-2017), we did >$1M in revenue with consistent and every year we have had 50%+ YoY growth.